Franco Luambo: 1978–1986: Censorship, exile, international tours, success with Mario, and expansion

-Performances and collaborations

-Franco and guitarist Dizzy Mandjeku at the Moi International Sports Centre in Kasarani, Nairobi, Kenya, in 1987.
+1987–1989: Final years

-On 9 May 1987, Franco and TPOK Jazz performed at the Africa Mama festival in Utrecht, Netherlands, which attracted a considerable audience.
-The concert featured an extensive lineup of 28 musicians, comprising seven singers, three dancers, eight guitarists, three trumpeters, three saxophonists, and percussionists.
-The performance was immortalized in a recording, subsequently released as an album titled Franco: Still Alive, produced by former TPOK Jazz member Joseph Nganga and distributed internationally by Koch International.
+On 9 May 1987, Luambo and TPOK Jazz performed at the Africa Mama festival in Utrecht, Netherlands, which attracted a considerable audience.
+The concert featured an extensive lineup of 28 musicians, comprising seven singers, three dancers, eight guitarists, three trumpeters, three saxophonists, as well as percussionists.
+The performance was immortalized in a recording subsequently released as an album titled Franco: Still Alive, produced by former TPOK Jazz member Joseph Nganga and distributed internationally by Koch International.
 In August 1987, Franco and TPOK Jazz played at the fourth edition of the All-Africa Games at a sold-out Moi International Sports Centre in Nairobi, headlining alongside Zaïko Langa Langa, Anna Mwale, and Jermaine Jackson.

-In September 1987, he collaborated with singers Nana and Baniel for a stylistic project that, although ephemeral, yielded two records that encapsulated the essence of Kinshasa's urban life.
+In September 1987, Luambo collaborated with singers Nana and Baniel for a stylistic project that, although brief, yielded two records that encapsulated the essence of Kinshasa's urban life.
 Notable tracks from this epoch included "C'est dur", "Je vis comme un PDG", "Les ont dit", "La vie d'une femme célibataire", and "Flora est une femme difficile".
-Franco's long-standing collaborator, Vicky, died on 12 March 1988, leaving only Franco and Bosuma Dessoin as the original band's co-founders.
-His final recording took place in Brussels in February 1989, contributing to Mangwana's seven-track album Forever, alongside session musicians and select TPOK Jazz members.
-Franco's vocals and guitar feature on the hopeful opening track, "Toujours O.K.", while his guitar work also surfaces in the closing moments of a second track, "Chérie B.B."
+Luambo's long-standing collaborator Vicky Longomba died on 12 March 1988, leaving only Luambo and Bosuma Dessoin as the original band's co-founders.
+Luambo's final recording took place in Brussels in February 1989, where he contributed to Mangwana's seven-track album Forever, alongside session musicians and select TPOK Jazz members.
+Luambo's vocals and guitar feature on the hopeful opening track, "Toujours O.K.", while his guitar work also surfaces in the closing moments of another song, "Chérie B.B".
 He similarly played a subdued role on his own album Franco Joue avec Sam Mangwana, recorded with TPOK Jazz, where his impassioned vocals enliven the track "Lukoki", a song rooted in Kongo folklore.
-By September 1989, Franco's health started to decline significantly, yet he continued to perform in Brussels, London, and Amsterdam, playing at Melkweg near Leidseplein on 22 September, before being hospitalized the next day.
+By September 1989, Luambo's health had begun to decline significantly, yet he continued to perform in Brussels, London, and Amsterdam, playing at Melkweg near Leidseplein on 22 September, before being hospitalized the next day.